Do We Need Subsidiarity in Software?: Data Flow Monitoring Results

 \subsection{Idle Operating Systems}

-In a one hour window, Windows contacted Microsoft, Akamai, Google, our university, and Cloudflare.
-Of these, application data over 1000 bytes was transferred to Microsoft, Akamai, and Google.
+In a one hour window, Windows contacted a number of endpoints and transferred application data.
 Ubuntu contacted Canonical Group (the software company that maintains Ubuntu) and our university, and transferred no application data over 1000 bytes to either.
 Figure \ref{fig:idle-os-results} summarizes our idle OS results.